 In August 2018, the ATP switched from telephone to addressbased recruitment.
 Invitations were sent to a random, addressbased sample (ABS) of households selected from the U.S. Postal Service's Delivery Sequence File.
 In each household, the adult with the next birthday was asked to go online to complete a survey, at the end of which they were invited to join the panel.
-For a random half-sample of invitations, households without internet access were instructed to return a postcard.
-These households were contacted by telephone and sent a tablet if they agreed to participate.
-A total of 9,396 were invited to join the panel, and 8,778 agreed to join the panel and completed an initial profile survey.
-Of the 18,720 individuals who have ever joined the ATP, 10,588 remained active panelists and continued to receive survey invitations at the time this survey was conducted.
+For a random h internet access households wei agreed to partic panel, and 8,77 initial profile su joined the ATP. to receive surve conducted.